Margat/Shortest-route-finder/README.md

 Sample data has been given with 1227 School locations and 14 providers.
 If the program runs and does not give a valid provider it may be because some locations are overseas.

 For anyone attempting to adapt this solution for their own needs you will need to update a few of the global variables as their is no UI component to this program.
-If you encounter any difficulties or have any suggestions about this program please do not hesitate to ask.
+If you encounter any difficulties or have any suggestions about this program please do not hesitate to message me.